Azure/iotedge-lorawan-starterkit/docs/user-guide/upgrade.md

-# Upgrade LoRaWAN to a new version
+# Upgrade to a new version
 <!-- allow github to generate 'copy' buttons for coded URLs -->
 <!-- markdownlint-disable MD040 -->